 In 1897 the Wisconsin Free Library Commission published a 39 page booklet entitled Free Traveling Libraries in Wisconsin: The Story of Their Growth, Purposes, and Development; With Accounts of a Few Kindred Movements.
 The cover of the publication is shown here.
 The cover includes the statement: “It is after all, not the few great libraries, but the thousand small ones,

 Congratulations to WLHC Steering Committee member Ruth Ann Montgomery on the publication of her new book on the history of Evansville, Wisconsin.
 The book is part of the Images of America series published by Arcadia Publishing.
 Ruth Ann is Director of the Arrowhead Library System in Janesville and is a longtime Evansville historian.
-Many of the images in the book are from her personal collection assembled over many years.
-Ruth Ann also has also written a history of the Eager Free Library Public Library which is on the web.
-The Janesville Gazette has written an article about Ruth Ann and the publication of the book.

 Two members of the WLHC Steering Committee have articles in the Summer issue of the Wisconsin Magazine of History.
 Michael Edmonds is the author of “On the Trail of Paul Bunyan” and Christine Pawley is the author of “The Wisconsin Idea in Action: Reading, Resistance & the Door-Kewaunee Regional Library, 1950-52”.
 Congratulations to both of them.